top of page

 All isopods should be provided a thick leaf layer covering their entire enclosure.
 Leaf litter is their main food source between supplemental feedings and will need to be topped up regularly.
 Softer leaves like maple are ingested more easily and readily than harder leaves like oak and magnolia.

 Supplemental feeding should take place every week along with watering to maintain moisture gradients and humidity.
-We find dried minnows and fish food to be excellent foods along with the occasional veggie like shredded carrot or freeze dried peas.
+I find dried minnows and fish food to be excellent foods along with the occasional veggie like shredded carrot or freeze dried peas.
 Feed on the dry side to prevent mold and only feed what they can consume between feedings or before food spoils.

 Isopods are crustaceans and require calcium to build and maintain their exoskeletons.
 Supplementing with a calcium powder and/or providing a permanent calcium source like crushed oyster shell is important for the long term health of your isopods.

 Keep in mind that this is not the only source of isopod care information and the information is subjective.
-These are the methods that we have had the most success with over the years and not the only way to do things.
-This guide is meant to help you replicate the conditions the isopods you receive from us are used to.
+These are the methods that I have had the most success with over the years and not the only way to do things.
+This guide is meant to help you replicate the conditions the isopods you receive from me are used to.
 Ventilation needs are highly dependent on local climate, for instance if you live in a low humidity climate you may need less or smaller ventilation holes and if you live in a high humidity climate you may need more or larger ventilation holes.

 Armadillidium klugii